TMineCola/Todolist-firebase/README.md

 TodoList - Firebase
 ===
-> It's a pratice for using firebase to build a todolist
+> It's a pratice for using firebase to build a todolist

 ## Getting Started